JCCP Activities for Fiscal 2021

 [UAE-Japan Joint Study]

 As part of the FCW* activities between ADNOC and JCCP, a joint study was conducted in UAE and Japan on “the awareness and status of working women” in the oil and gas industries and on “the impacts of the COVID-19 pandemic on home life and work life.”
 In Japan, a large number of questionnaire responses was received with the cooperation of seven companies to which members of the FCW planning and executive committee belong.
 The analyzed results of the study are planned to be announced next fiscal year after an academic discussion is held by a study team composed of university professors from both countries.
-Additionally, an awareness survey was conducted on science students regarding their interest in the oil and gas industries and in the promotion of women’s advancement, to contribute to the employment and development of human resources in the oil and gas industries.

 *Friendship Committee for Women Career Development.